 *To gain access to online appointments, you must first register at reception by providing photographic ID where possible.
 You will then be given a username and password which you can use to log onto the online appointments system, accessible via our website.

-If you have a child aged 5 or under and have concerns, please contact the surgery for medical advice.
+If you have a child under 5 and have concerns, please contact the surgery for medical advice.